deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Introduction.md

 <img width="426" alt="screen shot 2016-08-31 at 2 21 49 pm" src="https://cloud.githubusercontent.com/assets/3439029/18146774/600b0d4a-6f86-11e6-8005-3f6da1afc95f.png">

+**Defining Arrays**
 - Java offers several ways of defining and initializing arrays, including literal and constructor notations.
 When declaring arrays without explicit values, each element will be initialized with a default value:
     - **0** for primitive numerical types: _byte, short, char, int, long, float, and double._
     - **false** for the _boolean_ type.
     - **null** for _reference_ types.

-- In Java, it is possible to have arrays of size 0:
+In Java, it is possible to have arrays of size 0:
 ```java
 int[] array = new int[0]; // Compiles and runs fine.
 ```
 However, since it's an empty array, no elements can be assigned to it:
 ```java
 array[0] = 1; // Throws java.lang.ArrayIndexOutOfBoundsException.
 ```
 Such empty arrays are typically useful as return values, so that the calling code only has to worry about dealing with an array, rather than a potential null value that may lead to a NullPointerException.
 The length of an array must be a non-negative integer:
 ```java
 int[] array = new int[-1]; // Throws java.lang.NegativeArraySizeException